Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes

-Lemma 3.2 of \cite{Leb24} proves exponential moment for Poissonian Galton Watson processes regardless of the types.
-The corner stone of the proof of this lemma is the limit behaviour of the recursive sequence $(\psi^n_{t\ones}(0))_{n\geq 0}$ with $t\geq 0$.
-The proof concludes that the following holds.
+Lemma 3.2 of \cite{leblanc_exponential_2024} proves exponential moment for $\Pois(\H)$-BGW trees uniformly over all types.
+The cornerstone of the proof of this lemma is the limit behaviour of the recursive sequence $(\psi^n_{t\ones}(0))_{n\geq 0}$ with $t\geq 0$.
+The proof yields the following result.

 \begin{lemma} Suppose that $\H\in\Ge{r}{K}$ with $r<1$.
 Then for all $0\leq t\leq t_0(r,K)$ we have

 with $t_0(r,K)$ defined in Theorem \ref{theorem1}. \end{lemma}